The Shunpike Storefront in South Lake Union

 This image was made in a old Poinsettia covered Christmas tin.
 I think it must have held cookies.
 It is the perfect shape for a two hole camera.
 This I took during the pandemic, hung the day the lockdown began and finished on April 26th.
 I am planning on using it in the window too.

 So if you need something to do during the summer, go downtown after June 1st, the install date.
 Park in the South Lake Union Area (SLUA) and walk over to Boren and John Streets.
 You can see all the images that are up and stand very still for oh about a week and you can be recorded on the cameras in the window.
 If you walk around there are several other artists with windows in the area, I think 8 total.
 There will not be a formal tour of the windows by Shunpike this year as in the past.
 But you can walk around down there and it is a pleasant neighborhood.
 Thank you #Shunpike for this opportunity.
-And yes, I took the Saltine tin all the way to Italy and made the featured image with it.
-How could I not?
+The featured image is one of the big prints I made with a lot of images on it.
 You can see the image in its entirety at the Storefront.
 I will post some photographs of the installation when it is installed.
 Thanks for reading.
 And get a camera and join the Pinhole Project.